Canada Post-Punk claims mail’s not dead - The Beaverton

 “Listen, sure, we had our heyday and we don’t deny that ’s not as popular now,” claimed Vince “Bone Marrow” Letterman.
 “But you look at the new releases coming out by the wayside, zines and specialty stamps- we’ve got a thriving scene here.”

 Bone Marrow isn’t alone in his stance.
-A recent survey of the communities most entrenched in the mail lifestyle shows that there’s still a large number of Canada Post-Punks, despite the lack of cramped, sweaty, local Canada Post venues.
+A recent survey of the communities most entrenched in the mail lifestyle shows that there’s still a large number of Post-Punks, despite the lack of cramped, sweaty, local Canada Post venues.

 Despite this punk’s no-nonsense attitude towards their love of local mail, he does admit that sometimes, they need to get serious, and often, play a little dirty.